 - Deadline project transfer from project supervisor to the ‘host institution of the supervisor’ (=main applicant): March 16, 2018 at 5 PM

 - Deadline of submission by main applicant: March 23, 2018 at 5 PM

 - Your project satisfies each of the following 4 conditions:

-- It is aimed at the development of a new therapy, diagnosis and/or specific prevention of a particular human disease or a comparison of existing procedures in order to find out their relative efficacy and cost-effectiveness.
+- It is aimed at the development of a new therapy, diagnosis and/or specific prevention of a particular human disease/medical issue or a comparison of existing therapies, diagnostics or preventive methods in order to find out their relative efficacy and cost-effectiveness.